andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/using-swiftui-in-playground.md

   - Playground
 images:
   - images/social-assets/Twitter - Using SwiftUI in a Playground.png
+  - images/social-assets/Facebook - Using SwiftUI in a Playground.png
 ---

 If you're looking for a quicker way to iterate while you're building SwiftUI views, and you don't have macOS Catalina installed, you might enjoy the Playground experience more than you enjoy pressing `command + R` every time you make a change and want to see it in the user interface.